johnwcowan/r7rs-work/EnvironmentsMIT.md

 if *symbol* is not a syntactic keyword.
 The assigned value is a syntax transformer whose implementation is system-dependent.

+## Mutators

+It is an error to invoke any of the following procedures on an immutable environment.
+They all return an unspecified value.

+`(environment-freeze! `*env*`)`

+Makes *env* an immutable environment; does nothing if *env* is already immutable.
+It is an error to add or remove bindings or to change assigned values in an environment after it has been frozen.

 `(environment-assign! `*env symbol value*`)`

 Assigns *value* to *symbol* in *env*, making *symbol* a normal symbol in the